-My customers sometimes complain about the Green Alkanet; better known as Pentaglottis and to a less extend they complain about the abundance of growth of Forget-me-nots in their gardens, but I think that is just showing off; but who can be upset when you see all that magnificent blue, they are all wonderful weeds really!
+My customers sometimes complain about the Green Alkanet; scientifically known as Pentaglottis and to a less extend they complain about the abundance of seedlings of Forget-me-nots in their gardens, but I think that is just showing off!
+As who can be upset when you see all that magnificent blue, they are all wonderful weeds really!

-All there uses and benefits will be explained in this and the next post, which is entirely about the Comfrey.
+All there uses and benefits will be explained in this as well as in the next post, which is entirely about the Comfrey.

 Blue background is for general interest, Pink as a warning or medicinal use and green background for all other known uses such as food and wildlife.